sbb-design-systems/sbb-angular/src/angular-maps/getting-started.md

 ### Step 2: Configure the library

-Once the `@sbb-esta/angular-maps` package is installed, you are able to configure your application, in order to use a specific portal (by default the ArcGIS online portal is used), a different version of [ArcGIS API for Javascript](https://developers.arcgis.com/javascript/latest/guide/get-api/) or some other settings.
+Once the `@sbb-esta/angular-maps` package is installed, you are able to configure your application, in order to use a specific portal (by default the ArcGIS online portal is used), a different version of [ArcGIS API for Javascript](https://developers.arcgis.com/javascript/latest/guide/get-api/) or some other settings:

 ```ts
 import { SbbEsriConfigModule } from '@sbb-esta/angular-maps';